 To ensure that articled clerks are able to discuss their progress and that we fulfill our teaching and associated responsibilities effectively, we have a number of resources for clerks to help them through the articling year: In Saint John, Fredericton, Moncton, St. John’s and Charlottetown each clerk has a partner assigned to them as a principal.
 The principal provides guidance throughout the year and meets regularly with the clerk to review evaluations and discuss progress.
 In Halifax, the Supervising Lawyer for articled clerks, Michelle Awad, meets regularly with the clerks and oversees the office’s articling program.
 Each clerk, in all offices, also has an associate mentor to provide advice and support throughout the articling year.
 The clerk and his or her mentor are encouraged to meet regularly for lunch; informal relationships frequently develop as well and continue in practice.
 These relationships are, and have always been, a well known part of our firm’s culture.

 McInnes Cooper is serious about helping its junior members achieve success quickly.
 We were the first law firm in Atlantic Canada to have dedicated Professional Resources staff.
-The Managing Director of Legal Professional Resources, Lynn Iding, who is a lawyer, oversees the firm’s legal professional programs, including the student and clerk programs.
-Melissa Evans, the firm’s Manager of Legal Professional Development and Recruitment, also supports the student and clerk programs and is available as a friendly day to day point of contact for everything related to the student and clerking experience.
+Melissa Evans, the firm’s Manager of Legal Professional Development and Recruitment, oversees the student and clerk programs and is available as a friendly day to day point of contact for everything related to the student and clerking experience.
 Professional Resources holds regular substantive lunch sessions attended by students, clerks, associates, and partners and taught by specialist lawyers in the firm.
 The professional development opportunities available to clerks and students continue in practice.

 Collective Social Responsibility and Diversity